Pentium44/CTMB/docs/README.txt

 ///CTMB - Crazy Tiny Message Board
 /////

+ CTMB - Crazy Tiny Message Board - 2012-2020
-CTMB is a simple, small, and light message board that uses flatfile format as the database, and as for the posts.
-CTMB is release under the CC-BY-NC 3.0, and does not include ANY KIND OF WARRANTY.
-CTMB was created by:
+ CTMB (Crazy Tiny Message Board) is a simple, flatfile database message board that is created by Chris Dorman (cddo.cf), 2012-2020 CTMB is released under the Creative Commons - BY-NC-SA 4.0 NonPorted license

-	* Chris Dorman, 2012-2013 <cddo@riseup.net>
+ CTMB is released with NO WARRANTY.
 ////
 /// Installing CTMB
 ////